Muhammad-Ikhwan-Fathulloh/Network-Time-Protocol/README.md

 ## DNS Configuration

-Ensure that the domain `ntp.utb-univ.ac.id` points to the public IP of your server.
+Ensure that the domain `ntp.domain.com` points to the public IP of your server.
 You can do this by adding an A record in your DNS management system.

 ---